🎁 New traders: 100% Deposit Match up to $500 · 0% fees · instant USDC payoutsClaim it →

 Building Calibration: The Most Reliable Long-Term Strategy

-To strengthen calibration:
+To strengthen your calibration:

 Bankroll Management: The Kelly Criterion